Digital Future Vlog

 • style.css: This is the stylesheet that defines your theme’s appearance.

-• index.php: This is main file for your theme.
+• index.php: The primary file for your theme.

 • header.php: Contains the HTML for the top part of your website (header).

-• footer.php: Contains the HTML for the bottom part of your website (footer).
+• footer.php: includes the HTML for your website’s footer, which is the bottom section.

 • functions.php: Contains PHP functions that add additional functionality to your theme.